IRS Lien Withdrawal vs Release – Which One Do You Need

 Paying the Tax Isn’t Always Enough—Here’s What Comes Next

-If the IRS filed a Notice of Federal Tax Lien against you, resolving the debt is only part of the equation.
+If the IRS lien filed against you, resolving the debt is only part of the equation.
 Once the lien is satisfied, you’ll still need to decide whether to pursue a release, a withdrawal, or both.

 While many taxpayers assume these terms are interchangeable, they are very different actions—and choosing the right one can make or break your ability to sell property, apply for loans, or restore your credit.